dynobase-icon

 Is DynamoDB strongly consistent?

-Yes, DynamoDB supports strongly consistent readings, but it should be defined at the table creation stage.
+Yes, DynamoDB supports strongly consistent reads, but it should be specified at the time of the read operation, not at the table creation stage.

 Is DynamoDB eventually consistent?

-The eventual consistency option is the default read-consistent model for Amazon DynamoDB.
+Yes, the eventual consistency option is the default read consistency model for Amazon DynamoDB.

 What is the default consistency model for DynamoDB?

-DynamoDB uses eventual consistency readings as the default unless you specify otherwise.
-If the user wants to use strongly consistent reads, the user must select this when creating the table.
+DynamoDB uses eventual consistency reads as the default unless you specify otherwise.
+If the user wants to use strongly consistent reads, the user must select this when performing the read operation.

 Which DynamoDB operation is the most read-intensive?

-Scan operation is more read-intensive than other operations in DynamoDB.
+The Scan operation is more read-intensive than other operations in DynamoDB.
 In the Query operation, the user needs to pass the partition key, and it will return the overview of that record.
-This record is specific only for the partition key.
+This record is specific only to the partition key.

 DynamoDB Read Consistency for Query

-Scan can pass multiple parameters with various conditions and help us to get more specific data or active for the more intensive read.
+Scan can pass multiple parameters with various conditions and help us to get more specific data or be more intensive for reads.

 DynamoDB Read Consistency for Scan